sreeshnair84/Ad-rah/docs/README.md

 ## Core features.

-This repo contains a multi-service scaffold for the **Adārah**<sup>from Hebron™</sup> platform.
+This repo contains a multi-service scaffold for the **Adara**<sup>from Hebron™</sup> platform.
 A runnable `content-service` FastAPI microservice exists under `backend/content_service` which demonstrates the upload, metadata, simple auth, and moderation-simulation flow.

 ## Quick Start with Docker Compose (Recommended)